Tag: life

 ,

-January 9, 2026 The Signs I Missed Looking back, I think the well tank bladder had been broken since at least summer 2024.
+January 9, 2026 Looking back, I think the well tank bladder had been broken since at least summer 2024.
 It might have been failing for a year or two before that.
-What I was noticing: the water pressure would drop a little, then go back up when the pump kicked in.…
+What I was noticing: the water pressure would drop a little, then go back up when the pump kicked in.
+I thought the pressure…

-• When GPS Dog Fencing Becomes Psychological Warfare: A $600 Lesson in Canine Trauma
+• When GPS Dog Fencing is Not Accurate: A $600 Lesson in Canine Trauma

 • This New Old House Part 9: Plumbing – PEX, Paying Twice, and Poisoned Septic Tanks